 Energetic and great with children, they do well in an active, outdoors family.
 Just make sure they are kept inside in hot weather.
 Their double coat is made to keep them warm in artic temperatures.

-Reasons That Dogs Bark
+4 Other Reasons That Dogs Bark

-When pooches are bored, they will find ways to entertain themselves.
+When dogs are bored, they will find ways to entertain themselves.
 This can be by chewing up your favorite shoes, marking their territory (peeing), or sitting at a window idly barking.
 By making sure your pet has daily exercise, chew toys, and new activities, you can cut down on this form of noise.

 Dogs get scared, too.
 They will bark and growl to try to scare off whatever it is that is intimidating it.
 That could be the neighbor, the car door sound, or the paper bag blowing across the street.
 By socialization and introducing your pup to as many experiences as possible from a young age, your fur-baby will be more confident and bark less.